There are four keys to successful drafting in youth baseball:

 The better you know players and their families, the better you’ll be able to meet your drafting goals.
 A great source of knowledge about a player is observing performance in many real games.
 This necessarily means that managers who are new to the league are at an informational disadvantage.
 If you are new to a league or it’s your first year managing, talk to as many people as you can to learn about various players and families.
 Unfortunately, you’ll still be at a disadvantage to those who have seen the kids play.

 Another source of information is player evaluations.
 You’ll get to see each player hit, field grounders, and catch pop-ups.
 If you’re lucky you’ll get to see pitching too.
 The several minute look you get for each player is low-quality data.
-Some players may be rusty, some may be sick, others may perform worse or better than normal by random chance (and, as I mention in the update in next section, some kids purposely do poorly).
+Some players may be rusty, some may be sick, others may perform worse or better than normal by random chance.
+Some kids may even purposely perform poorly.

 You will probably be able to sort out which players are very obviously near the top or bottom, with regards to skill and athleticism.
 But the majority will be in the middle, difficult to distinguish from each other.
 Nevertheless, this is all the information you’ll get for some players, so the next few paragraphs will give you some ideas of what to observe.

 Look for signs of baseball skill.
 What player strengths and weaknesses do you see for each baseball skill?
 How is ball tracking?
 How is form when getting down to field a grounder?
 How are throwing and hitting mechanics?

 Look for signs of athleticism.
 How is foot work?
 Are they fast?
 Do they move gracefully or awkwardly?
 Do they have quick reflexes?

 Pay attention to attitude.
 Does the player hustle?
 Pay attention?
 Get frustrated easily?
 Seem enthusiastic?

 Don’t get too caught up in whether they actually field the grounder or catch the pop fly—you may miss out on all the other little clues about skill, athleticism, and attitude.